Mathias Albert in “On the Modern Systems Theory of society and IR,” discusses research that shows

 Neoliberal economic theory seeks to transform societies (or individual nations as happened in Chile in the 1970s-80s) through economic interventions, but there are always unintended consequences.
 The Chile experiment produced major unintended consequences.
 The same things happens whenever The World Bank, International Monetary Fund, or World Trade Organization tries to regulate some aspect of the global economy.
 The results are never predictable because the rest of society–the economy’s environment–cannot be held stable or controlled while economists play with economic variables.

 There is no power in economics.
-Power, as a communication medium, belongs to the political system alone, and rich people and organizations only can gain power by tapping into (or structurally coupling with) politics.
+Power, as a communication medium, belongs to the political system alone, and rich people and organizations only can access power (which is a communication medium, not a thing to possess) by tapping into (or structurally coupling with) politics.
 Moreover, politics can only regulate politics.
 It can regulate how it observes other systems, such as the economy.

 While MST [Modern Systems Theory] in no way denies that political regulation continually takes place and has effects, it offers a strong theoretical argument regarding the impossibility of regulating the operations of one function system (e.g. economics) by another (i.e. politics) if regulation is seen as an activity in which certain ends are to be achieved causally by certain means.
 All regulation of the operations of function systems is self-regulation; a political action is only observed by the economic system on the basis of its own operational code, i.e. monetary value.
 The only question then is whether a complex strategy of regulation can condition how the economic system observes political communication.
 (Albert 26, emphasis added)